 We landed in Orem, Utah.
 We chose to stay in Utah temporarily to spend a few months with family and to explore the American Southwest.
 We went on exploratory road trips a few times a month, which really helped us transition to full-time life on the road.
 We also used this time to work and save as much as we could, to research our trip, and to begin this travel blog to help us stay in contact with loved ones and chronicle our adventures.
 Believe me, these 10 months were crucial to figuring out the type of travellers we wanted to be and the best way to do it!

-6 Months Out: Passports
+6 Months Out: Getting New Passports

 Got our son a new passport.
 He’d had one as a baby, but children’s passports are only valid for 5 years (adults are valid for 10, or until you run out of space.)
 We only needed 6 weeks or so to get his passport, but we chose to get it so early because we were planning some foreign travel before our extended trip abroad.

-2 Months Out: Travel Schedule
+2 Months Out: Making a Loose Travel Schedule

 After talking it over for months, we were finally ready to lay down a loose schedule.
 This included deciding on our first stop, how we would get there, and where we would stay.

-6 Weeks Out: Doctor Visits
+6 Weeks Out: Necessary Doctor Visits for Living Abroad

 Scheduled and started going to doctor and dental appointments.
 Ben, our son and I each had well visits, and our son needed lots of dental care.
 I’m glad we allotted 6 weeks for this, since he ended up needing 3 follow-up procedures over the course of a month!
 Yikes!
 I would have been really stressed if we cut that any closer!

-1 Month Out: Vaccinations
+1 Month Out: Vaccinations for Living Abroad

 Visited our local Health Department office for a consultation on what vaccines were recommended for the areas we planned to visit.
 A lot of good information is available through the website, so you can do preliminary research before going in to the office.